What's the difference?

 Mat Board Sizes

 We carry standard mat boards which are 1010 x 810 mm in each of our framing stores.
 We can also offer an oversize option which is 1510 x 1010 mm.
-We can standard or oversize mats to cut any size mat board to suit any size frame you require - large or small.
+With standard and oversize mats available, we can cut any size mat board to fit any size frame you require - large or small.

 Computerised Mat Board Cutting